20 Questions Every Christian Zionist Must Answer

 Fact #3: Jesus revealed exactly what God is like: nonviolent, compassionate, forgiving (Hebrews 1:1-3, John 14:9).

-Question #3: How can a follower of Jesus reconcile today’s violent, enemy-hating Israel with the nonviolent, enemy-loving character of God revealed in Christ?
+Question #3: How can a follower of Jesus reconcile today’s violent, enemy-hating America and Israel with the nonviolent, enemy-loving character of God revealed in Christ?

 Fact #4: Paul says clearly in Ephesians 2:14-16 that Christ tore down the barrier dividing Jews and Gentiles, creating “one new humanity.

-Question #4: How can Christians justify condoning (and even encouraging) violence and hostility between modern Israelis and Palestinians while claiming to follow Christ, who specifically came to destroy all such hostilities?
+Question #4: What is the Christian justification for aiding and financing homicidal violence and ethnic hostility between modern Israel and their neighbors while claiming to follow the same Christ who specifically came to destroy all such hostilities?

 Fact #5: Jesus explicitly taught His Jewish listeners to “turn the other cheek” and to return good for evil.
 (Matthew 5:39).